pharaohmak/pharaohmak/README.md

 - 📝 I regularly write articles on encouraging immigrant youth to have the character, confidence and leadership skills to reach their full potential through cultural knowledge and appreciation, education, and entrepreneurship.

-- 💬 Ask me about **Custom Code, Consultation and Advice , Troubleshooting & Debugging.**
+- 💬 Ask me about **Custom Code, Consultation and Advice, or Troubleshooting & Debugging.**

 - 📫 How to reach me **pharaohmak@sleepingpharaoh.com**